axiom-data-science/easyavro/README.md

 #### Consumer

 The defaults are sane.
 They will pull offsets from the broker and set the topic offset to `largest`.
-This will pull all new messagse that haven't been acknokeldged by a consumer with the same `consumer_group` (which translates to the librdkafka `group.id` setting).
+This will pull all new messages that haven't been acknowledged by a consumer with the same `consumer_group` (which translates to the `librdkafka` `group.id` setting).

 ```python
 from easyavro import EasyAvroConsumer